-CENTRAL ISLIP, New York (WABC) -- A Long Island woman was convicted Monday of luring four young men to their deaths by more than 12 members of the MS-13 street gang.
+CENTRAL ISLIP, New York (WABC) -- The trial got underway Monday for a Long Island woman knowns as "Diablita" who is accused of luring four young men to their slaughter by more than a dozen members of the MS-13 street gang.

-Escobar was convicted of racketeering, including predicate acts of murder, conspiracy to murder rival gang members, and obstruction of justice; and murder in aid-of racketeering in the four deaths that prosecutors described as "a horrific frenzy of violence" involving machetes, knives and tree limbs in a Central Islip park.
+Escobar has pleaded not guilty to racketeering charges in the four deaths that prosecutors described as "a horrific frenzy of violence" involving machetes, knives and tree limbs in a Central Islip park.

-MS-13 had been seeking to settle a score, prosecutors said, and believed the young victims, Justin Llivicura, Michael Lopez, Jorge Tigre, and Jefferson Villalobos to be members of the rival 18th Street Gang.
-The victims' families denied that any of the slain men were in a gang.
+MS-13 had been seeking to settle a score, prosecutors allege, and believed the young victims to be members of the rival 18th Street Gang.
+The victims' families have denied that any of the slain men were in a gang.

 Authorities said Escobar later tossed her cellphone from a moving vehicle - as well as a SIM card that had been removed and damaged so badly law enforcement couldn't recover its contents.